sfairchild/vim_intro/README.md

 | command | :            |
 | visual  | v V <C-v>    |

-. . .

 > “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.”

-― Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship
+― Robert "Uncle Bob" Martin, Clean Code: A Handbook of Agile Software Craftsmanship

 ## Vim Grammar